anqooqie/proconlib/docs/weighted_bipartite_matching.md

 Vertices of the graph can be divided into two disjoint and independent sets $U$ and $V$.
 $U$ consists of $n_1$ vertices and $V$ consists of $n_2$ vertices.

+If `maximize` is `true`, it will maximize the number of matched edges, and then, maximize the sum of weights of the matched edges.
+If `maximize` is `false`, it will maximize the number of matched edges, and then, minimize the sum of weights of the matched edges.

 The type parameter `<W>` represents the type of weights.
 The type parameter `<E>` represents the type of the attribute of edges.